M-Net: Maisha Magic

 Maisha Magic comprises four channels, Maisha Magic East & Maisha Magic Plus for Kenyan audiences and Maisha Magic Bongo & Maisha Magic Poa for Tanzanian audiences.
 They focus on East African movies, series and music.
 It was initially launched as Africa Magic Swahili but was later rebranded as Maisha Magic before it became Maisha Magic Swahili then rebranded again as Maisha Magic East.
 Maisha Magic Bongo have been working with many producers from Tanzania like Mtitu Game 1st Quality, Steps Entertainment, Halisi Film, Joh Films, Severini Film Entertainment, 360 Production etc.

 In 2021, the brand introduced Maisha Magic Movies showcasing the best Ugandan, Kenyan and Tanzanian movies.

 Channel O

 Channel O is a present music channel with a strong focus on urban music genres.
 It also holds the annual Channel O Music Video Awards ceremony where artists are awarded for their outstanding contribution to music.

 SuperSport

 SuperSport is a group of sport television channels carried on DStv and GOtv.
 It provides sports content in South Africa and many other African countries.

-Novela Magic
+Magic Showcase and CineMagic

-Novela Magic celebrates unique African Storytelling and showcases local content and African stories made by African talent by bringing together a rage of content from across the region on one platform.
+In November 2020, Novela Magic was launched which celebrates unique African Storytelling and showcases local content and African stories made by African talent by bringing together a rage of content from across the region on one platform.

+Two years later, it was announced that the channel would be replaced by Magic Showcase and CineMagic both tailor made for low tiered bouquets.

 All HD channels are aired in 1080i but are downscaled to SD if the subscriber isn't in possession of an HD or Explora decoder.